surmwill/recycler_unity/README.md

 ### 2. The Recycler Entry

 Recycler entries are prefabs that get passed pieces of data for display.
 The prefab must contain a `RecyclerScrollRectEntry<TEntryDataKey, TEntryData>` component at the root of the prefab.
-Note that as generic classes cannot be components, you must inherit from this generic class and supply your concrete types parameters `class DemoRecyclerEntry : RecyclerScrollRectEntry<string, DemoRecyclerData>` to create a valid component.
+Note that as generic classes cannot be components, you must inherit from this generic class and supply your concrete types parameters (here `class DemoRecyclerEntry : RecyclerScrollRectEntry<string, DemoRecyclerData> { ... }`) to create a valid component.

 Upon creating the class you will be asked to implement one necessary lifecycle method, and you can optionally implement others.